RichCWilkerson/Consulting_Notes/Marketing/Pitch.md

   - Implemented the transfer flow using Retrofit for secure API communication, Coroutines for async processing, and Room for caching transaction data.

+### Challenge: FDIC Compliance and auditability
+- Security teams and auditors required clear evidence of how login, MFA, biometrics, and encryption were implemented.
+- **Solution:**
+    - Documented the **end-to-end login sequence**, data flows, and storage locations:
+        - Used `Confluence` for written runbooks and implementation notes.
+        - Created sequence diagrams and data-flow diagrams in `draw.io` (diagrams.net) and linked them from tickets and Confluence.
+        - Kept architecture decisions in lightweight `ADR` pages so security and audit could see when/why changes were made.
+            - ADR = Architecture Decision Record
+    - Added structured logging (without PII/secrets) around auth flows so operations and audit teams could trace login attempts and MFA challenges end-to-end:
+        - On Android, logged key auth events (login start/success/failure, MFA challenge/verify, biometric success/fallback) to a centralized pipeline via the existing logging SDK (built on top of `Timber` + backend log aggregation).
+            - Log.d styled logs -> normalized eventType, timestamp, deviceId, appVersion, userId (hashed), eventDetails (non-PII) -> sent to backend logging system (SIEM)
+                - SIEM = Security Information and Event Management
+            - called the logging SDK at auth points (login start, login success, login failure, mfa challenge sent, mfa verified, biometric success, biometric fallback)
+        - Used `Firebase Crashlytics` for crash-level visibility and stability around the login/MFA flows, but routed security/audit events to the bank’s internal log/`SIEM` rather than third‑party analytics.
+            - no 3rd party -> don't send PII or sensitive info to Firebase, only crash stack traces and non-PII metadata
+            - regulatory compliance says we need to keep sensitive logs in-house

 ## Zoom - Senior Android Developer
 July 2019 - 2021